wc-donation/wc-donation-platform/readme.txt

 == 🌟 Even More Free Features 🌟 ==

-Donation Platform for WooCommerce: Fundraising & Donation Management is a powerful and versatile fundraising solution for your charity.
+Donation Platform for WooCommerce is a powerful and versatile fundraising solution for your charity.
 A large part of the fundraising features arise through the use of WooCommerce, which allows your charity to benefit directly from the incredibly diverse ecosystem around it.
 Thanks to its extensive features, the Fundraising & Donation Platform is suitable for charities, non-profit organizations, political fundraisers, individuals and more.